YutoNakajima1101/YutoNakajima1101.github.io/_talks/2025-07-30-natsugaku.md

 ---
-title: "From the modular tensor category to the themodynamics of dilute anyon gases（モジュラーテンソル圏から 希薄エニオン気体の統計力学へ）"
+title: "From the modular tensor category to the themodynamics of dilute anyon gases"
 collection: talks
 type: "Talk & Poster"
 permalink: /talks/2025-07-30-natsugaku